BoostZhu/StyleID-Diffusers/README.md

 This is an unofficial, community-driven implementation.
 The conceptual framework and core ideas of StyleID are the intellectual property of the original authors of the paper.

-- **Original Paper:** [StyleID: Identity-Disentangled Tuning of T2I-Adapters for Style-Consistent Generation](https://arxiv.org/abs/2404.09468).
+- **Original Paper:** [Style Injection in Diffusion: A Training-free Approach for Adapting Large-scale Diffusion Models for Style Transfer](https://openaccess.thecvf.com/content/CVPR2024/html/Chung_Style_Injection_in_Diffusion_A_Training-free_Approach_for_Adapting_Large-scale_CVPR_2024_paper.html).
 All credit for the StyleID method goes to the original authors.
 - **This Implementation:** The code in this repository is licensed under the MIT License (see `LICENSE` file).
 It is provided for academic and research purposes.
 - **Libraries:** This project heavily relies on the excellent [Hugging Face Diffusers Library](https://github.com/huggingface/diffusers).